www.stalkvictims.info - weapons page

 Media

-Never talk to the media even if you feel compelled to tell people what happened (a condition called loghorea) - murder sells more air-time and newspapers than justifiable homicide.
+Never talk to the media even if you feel compelled to tell people what happened (a condition called 'logorrhea') - murder sells more air-time and newspapers than justifiable homicide.
 Editing of an interview can make the innocent look guilty.
-Tunnel vision, auditory exclusion and cognitive dissonance will also effect statements you make right after a shooting.
+Tunnel vision, auditory exclusion and cognitive dissonance will effect statements you make right after a shooting.
 Leaving stuff out or putting events in the wrong order can hurt you in court.

 Mental Health

 Your mental health may suffer if you are forced to kill someone.
 Some experience nightmares, insomnia, depression, social withdrawal, appetite disturbances, flashbacks and sexual dysfunction.
-Some will see you as a killer, so expect some level of condemnation and harassment.
+Some will see you as a killer, so expect some condemnation and harassment.
 Do not expect to be congratulated for maiming or killing someone.
 The good news is that it will not last.
 Get on with your life and the trauma will fade away.

 Final Word